Spouse Insurance: Dependent Life Coverage Explained

 shunins

-Dependent life insurance is a type of life insurance that pays a death benefit to the policyholder if a covered dependent, such as a spouse or child, passes away during the policy term.
-It is typically purchased through an employer, but it can also be bought as a standalone policy or an add-on to an existing policy.
+Dependent life spouse insurance is a type of life insurance that pays a death benefit to the policyholder if their spouse passes away during the policy term.
+It covers funeral expenses and the costs of losing a non-income-earning spouse.
+Dependent life insurance is often provided by employers or through joint life insurance policies.

 You may want to see also